ItsAlovey/Gen/README.md

 **Character Generator**

-**Version 1.7 Update**
+**Version 1.8 Update**

-This update enhances character realism by incorporating age-specific height and weight ranges, as well as realistic distributions for eye color, hair color, and personality types.
-Additionally, it introduces input validation and confirmation for large dataset sizes, thereby improving usability and preparing the codebase for future expansion.
+This update

 **Overview**

-This Python script generates random character profiles with comprehensive attributes, including name, age, gender, location, physical features, and personality types.
-It facilitates bulk generation and outputs data in CSV format, making it suitable for further analysis or machine learning endeavors.
+Update 1.8 — This update refines the output process by writing character generation summaries to a structured text file, complete with runtime and timestamp.
+It improves readability and sets the foundation for future modularization and UI features.

 **Key Features**